dark-teal-coder/course-sololearn-introduction-to-java/course-note-sololearn-introduction-to-java.md

 # Introduction to Java

 This simple, beginner-friendly Java course requires no previous coding knowledge.
 All you need is a mobile phone or desktop computer and 5 minutes a day!
-You’ll learn all about the key concepts of Java, and will be writing clear, working code right from your first lesson.
+You’ll learn all about the key concepts of Java and will be writing clear, working code right from your first lesson.

 &nbsp;